Defending Florida’s Forgotten Coast

 The Wakulla River emerges from the world’s largest freshwater spring, Wakulla Spring, giving life to wildlife sanctuaries and commercial fisheries.

-As pollution seeps into North Florida’s groundwater, it flows south to the waterways, wells, and commercial fisheries that support our way of life.
+As pollution seeps into North Florida’s groundwater, it flows south through the waterways, wells, and commercial fisheries that support our way of life.
 When polluters and bureaucrats threaten our water, we fight back and win.

 The Downriver Project is a nonprofit run entirely by volunteers.
 We unite fishermen, hunters, oyster farmers, faith leaders, troublemakers, and misfits to defend the waters that all of us depend on.